planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 Characters may suffer ***Damage*** from hazards or attacks.
 Fortunately, they also get a ***Soak*** that reduces this incoming damage by their FRAME plus Armor.
 Each point of damage left after Soak lowers their current Mettle by one.
 A hit that drops their Mettle to zero or lower is a ***Felling blow***, inflicting the ***Fallen*** Status.
 Fallen characters lose their Action and have 0 POISE for the Scene.

-The Player may deny this by taking the ***Staggered*** Status.
-This inflicts a point of damage but lets them stay active at 0 or negative Mettle.
-They can do this again if they take more damage.
-Staggered characters lose their Free Move, cannot Rally, and suffer a die penalty to Checks equal to their negative Mettle.
+The Player may deny this by choosing the ***Staggered*** Status.
+This inflicts a further point of damage but lets the brave fool stay up.
+They can even do it again if they take more damage.
+Staggered characters lose their Free Move and must Check vs. a minimum Difficulty of zero each time they want to Move.
+They also cannot Rally and suffer a die penalty to Checks equal to their negative Mettle.

 The Staggered and Fallen risk ending up **Dead**.
 An Aid Check reveals their fate next Scene.
 One may also just declare death if it feels right.
 For example, falling into lava or staying behind on an exploding space station.
 It is better to go out with a bang than to fade away – and hey, now they get to make a new character!